dafny-lang/dafny/docs/DafnyRef/Statements.md

 must have been encountered during the control flow en route to the `old` expression.
 We say in this case that the (program point of the) label _dominates_ the (program point of the) use of the label.
-Similarly, labels are used to indicates previous states in calls of [two-state predicates](#sec-two-state), [fresh](#sec-fresh-expression) expressions, [unchanged expressions](#sec-unchanged-expression), and [allocated](#sec-allocated-expression) expressions.
+Similarly, labels are used to indicate previous states in calls of [two-state predicates](#sec-two-state), [fresh](#sec-fresh-expression) expressions, [unchanged expressions](#sec-unchanged-expression), and [allocated](#sec-allocated-expression) expressions.